robrwo/Plack-Middleware-Security-Simple/README.md

 This is the HTTP status code that the default ["handler"](#handler) will return when a resource is blocked.
 It defaults to 400 (Bad Request).

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v0.9.0, the this module requires Perl v5.14 or later.

+If you need this module on Perl v5.10, please use one of the v0.8.x versions of this module.
+Significant bug or security fixes may be backported to those versions.

 # SEE ALSO

 [Hash::Match](https://metacpan.org/pod/Hash%3A%3AMatch)